osrf/cloudsim-keys/vpn/README.md

 ## Bundle the client-side keys

-After creating the server-side keys and a client-side key, and after you know the IP address of the server, you can bundle the client-side keys, e.g.:
+After creating the server-side keys and a client-side key, and after you know the IP address and port of the server, you can bundle the client-side keys, e.g.:
 ~~~
-sudo ./create_vpn_client_bundle.bash myserver1 myclient1 10.0.0.1
+sudo ./create_vpn_client_bundle.bash myserver1 myclient1 10.0.0.1 1196
 ~~~
 It will produce output in `./client_vpn.tar.gz`.
 This tarbomb contains everything necessary to run that OpenVPN client.